 Intrauterine device (IUD).
 Similarly, having used an IUD in the past doesn’t increase your risk of miscarriage.
 The only association with an IUD and miscarriage is in the rare instances when you become pregnant with an IUD in place.
 These pregnancies have a very high risk of miscarriage, especially if the IUD is not removed.

 Having had an abortion.
 It is not uncommon for people to feel that their decisions about past pregnancies are the reason for a present-day miscarriage.
-Medically, there is no relationship between a past abortion, even if you’ve had more than one, and having a miscarriage now.
+Medically, there is no relationship between a past abortion and having a miscarriage now.
+Even if you’ve had more than one.
 The universe is not sending you a message, and you’re not being punished.
-You made the best decision for yourself that you could at the time, and not being ready to parent a child then does not mean you’re not going to be allowed to parent a child now.
+You made the best decision for yourself that you could at the time.
+And not being ready to parent a child then does not mean you’re not going to be allowed to parent a child now.

 Morning sickness.
 My patients have asked me if their baby was nutritionally deprived because they were nauseous all the time and couldn’t eat or were vomiting throughout the day.
 No matter how much you vomited, or how little you ate, morning sickness does not lead to miscarriage.
 In fact, morning sickness in pregnancy is associated with high pregnancy hormone levels that tend to indicate healthier pregnancies.

-Getting a flu shot.
-Despite what you may have heard or read, it is not only safe but highly encouraged to receive the flu vaccine during pregnancy.
-If you were to contract the flu while pregnant, you would have a higher risk of serious illness—and even death—than getting the flu at any other time.
-The effects of flu vaccines on pregnancies has been heavily researched.
+Getting a vaccine.
+Despite what you may have heard or read, it is not only safe but highly encouraged to receive the COVID and flu vaccines during pregnancy.
+If you were to contract COVID or the flu while pregnant, you would have a higher risk of serious illness—and even death—than getting sick at any other time.
+The effects of both vaccines on pregnancies has been heavily researched.
 It won’t cause a miscarriage and will keep you, and a baby, safe both before and after birth.

 Bottom line: You did nothing wrong.
 You did nothing to make this miscarriage happen.